kjmrknsn/livy-rs/README.md

-# Apache Livy REST API Client in Rust
+# Apache Livy REST API Client
 [![Crates.io](https://img.shields.io/crates/v/livy.svg)](https://crates.io/crates/livy)
 [![Build Status](https://travis-ci.org/kjmrknsn/livy-rs.svg?branch=master)](https://travis-ci.org/kjmrknsn/livy-rs)

 ## Abstract
-This project provides an Apache Livy REST API client in the following two forms:
+This project provides an [Apache Livy](https://livy.incubator.apache.org/) REST API client in the following two forms:

 1. Rust module which can be used by any other Rust programs
 2. Executable binary file which can be executed by itself (i.e. without any other dependencies such as Rust development environment)